 8) Worst holiday so far and, why you won’t recommend it?

-Well this is a difficult one, because as I mentioned I really just enjoy the discovery.
-It’s all what you make of it really, so nothing really comes to mind right now.
+Well, this is a difficult one, because as I mentioned I really just enjoy the discovery.
+It’s all that you make of it really, so nothing really comes to mind right now.

 9) Any advice to people who would like to start traveling?

 Just do it!
 Stop saying tomorrow or next year or whenever just go.
 (Obviously, by this I mean start saving now).
 Make an effort to make friends while you away, do something for the first time.
 If travelling out the country, take along a certified copy of your passport and keep it separate to the original.
 Also, try walking around with limited amounts of money (do both of these in case you get robbed).